A Fueter operator for 3/2-spinors: Introduction

 The limiting solutions of the moduli space are called \textit{$3/2$-Fueter sections}.
-Formally, they solve \eqref{eq:RSSWblowup} by setting $\epsilon = 0$.
-Then one of the consequences of the above statement is that the existence of $3/2$-Fueter sections is obstruction to the compactness of moduli space of \eqref{eq:RSSW}.
-Indirectly, if one can show that \eqref{eq:RSSWblowup} with $\epsilon = 0$ has no solution in certain situations, then potentially the moduli space of \eqref{eq:RSSW} would be compact!
+Formally, they solve \eqref{eq: RS-SWblowup} by setting $\epsilon = 0$.
+Then one of the consequences of the above statement is that the existence of $3/2$-Fueter sections is an obstruction to the compactness of moduli space of \eqref{eq: RS-SW}.
+Indirectly, if one can show that \eqref{eq: RS-SWblowup} with $\epsilon = 0$ has no solution in certain situations, then potentially the moduli space of \eqref{eq: RS-SW} would be compact!

-In this paper, we study the degenerate situation of \eqref{eq:RSSW}.
-Viewing the Clifford module $T^* Y\otimes \slashed{S}$ as a (linear) hyperk\"ahler fiber bundle over $Y$ and $\mu$ as an associated hyperk\"ahler moment, the hyperk\"ahler reduction $\mu^{-1}(0)/S^1$ in turn is another hyperk\"ahler fiber bundle over $Y$ \cite{hitchin1987hyperkahler}.
+In this paper, we study the degenerate situation of \eqref{eq: RS-SW}.
+Viewing the Clifford module $T^* Y\otimes \slashed{S}$ as a (linear) hyperk\"ahler fiber bundle over $Y$ and $\mu$ as an associated hyperk\"ahler moment map, the hyperk\"ahler reduction $\mu^{-1}(0)/S^1$ in turn is another hyperk\"ahler fiber bundle over $Y$ \cite{hitchin1987hyperkahler}.
 We consider a subbundle of $\mu^{-1}(0)/S^1$ by intersecting the entire total space with $ker\,c$.
-Denote such a subbundle by $\mathbb{W}_0$.
+Denote such a subbundle by $\mathbb{W}_0$ whose fiber dimension is $4$ (ref.
+Proposition \ref{p:w_0ismanifold}).
 Note that $\mathbb{W}_0$ no longer necessarily inherits a hyperk\"ahler structure.
-However, there is a one-to-one correspondence between solutions of \eqref{eq:degenerate} and solutions of a certain non-linear differential operator $\mathfrak{Q}_B$ defined on $\mathbb{W}_0$.
+However, there is a one-to-one correspondence between solutions of \eqref{eq:degenerate} and solutions of a certain non-linear differential operator $\mathfrak{Q}$ defined on $\mathbb{W}_0$.
 In particular, the main result of this paper shows that